dm0-/gnuxc/BUILD.md

 script is finished, it will start GNU dmd as in a regular system boot.

 When the initialization is complete, you should see a login prompt.
 You can now explore the system, but don't forget to try the bootloader.
-The following commands (starting from the login prompt) will shut down the system so it can be started in its natural state.

-    login root
-    halt
+To shut down, run `sudo halt` after logging into the system with either the `root` or `gnu` user (both with no password by default).

-**Clean up files.**  With the bootloader installed, you can decide whether you plan on using `qemu`'s multiboot options again to bypass it.
+**Clean up files.**  With the bootloader installed, you can decide whether you plan on using QEMU's multiboot options again to bypass it.
 If not, clean up the now-redundant boot files in the build directory.

     rm -f gnumach ext2fs exec